 Dr. Jackie Damrau is an STC Fellow, the Book Review Editor of the Technical Communication journal, and Co-Chair of the 2022-2023 Education Committee.
 She works for Cathedral Plumbing LLC and is assigned to the MiView IS application team.
 Jackie serves a dual role as Scrum Master/Sr. Business Analyst where she writes user stories and project-related documents for a commercial home builder application related to the plumbing industry.

 In her spare time, Jackie enjoys raising her two grandchildren and reading murder mysteries along with other esoteric fictional subjects.
 Find more about Jackie on LinkedIn (linkedin.com/in/jackiedamrau).

 Summer Collins is a technical writer at a health information technology company.
 She specializes in end-user documentation, API documentation, and project management.
 Summer recently graduated with her master’s degree from the University of Missouri, Kansas City where her research focused on community-engaged technical communication.
 She spends her free time engaging in technical communication work with community-led initiatives in the Kansas City area working to aid in neighborhood growth and usability.

 Student Volunteer Manager

 Kylie Jacobsen is an assistant professor of writing at Grand Valley State University in Michigan, where she teaches classes in professional, business, and web writing as well as document design and production.
-She serves as the president of the STC Michigan Great Lakes Chapter and chairs the STC Scholarship Committee.
+She serves as the president of the Michigan Great Lakes Chapter and chairs the Scholarship Committee.

 New Attendee Experience